 This course offers supervised experience in caring for persons during crisis periods of hospitalization or rehabilitation.
 Training is available at institutions accredited by the Association for Clinical Pastoral Education.
 Students function as chaplains in the institutions, offering counseling and the services of pastoral care to people with profound needs.
-Clinical studies, personal supervision and inter-professional teaching form the basis of the educative method.
+Clinical studies, personal supervision, and inter-professional teaching form the basis of the educative method.
 One unit of CPE may be earned by fulfilling 16 work hours per week during both semesters, by 25 hours per week during a single semester, or full-time work for 10 weeks in the summer.
 Each unit of CPE earns three hours of academic credit for MDiv students, and two units of Field Education.
-This course does not fulfill the pastoral care requirement for the Master of Divinity degree program.